facebook/relay/website/versioned_docs/version-v16.0.0/guides/relay-resolvers.md

 For Relay Resolvers we are using a special syntax to define a new field:

-The string after @RelayResolver is a GraphQL `TypeName` sperated by a dot the string with the field
+The string after @RelayResolver is a GraphQL `TypeName` separated by a dot from the GraphQL field
 defintion: https://spec.graphql.org/June2018/#FieldDefinition (Description and directives of the field are not supported).

 ```js